ClearCorp/odoo-clearcorp/subscription_prepaid_hours/README.rst

 Project Prepaid Hours
 =====================

-This module was written to extend the functionality of project
+This module contains the different classes needed to implement the subscription approval method that extends the functionality of project, project issue and subscriptions.

 Credits
 =======